Most of us have heard of National Threatened Species Day – but did you know why 7 September was chosen to mark the occasion?

 Nationally there are over 500 species listed as threatened on the Environment Protection and Biodiversity Conservation 1999 (EPBC Act).
 However, this listing has not been updated since the 2019-2020 bushfires.
 Unfortunately the Commonwealth government is trying to further weaken whatever little protection is currently afforded by the EPBC Act.

-The Koala Koalition is preparing a submission on the draft National Recovery Plan for the Koala (Phascolarctos cinereus), which is proposed under the EPBC Act.
-Comments on this draft national recovery plan are due by 24 September 2021.
+The Koala Koalition prepared a submission on the draft National Recovery Plan for the Koala (Phascolarctos cinereus), which is proposed under the EPBC Act.
+Comments on this draft national recovery plan were submitted in September 2021.

 If we don’t address the threats from human activity including climate change, more species will disappear forever.